 This article provides an overview of provisions in the Federal Election Campaign Act (the Act), as well as regulations and advisory opinions (AOs) implementing and interpreting them, that apply to the use of the Internet by federal political committees.
-For more information on whether and how political committees must register and report with the FEC, see 11 CFR 102.1 and the Commission's "Registration Toolkits."
+For more information on whether and how political committees must register and report with the FEC, see 11 CFR 102.1.

 Disclaimer requirements for political committees' own websites and email

 The Act and FEC regulations require all political committees to place disclaimers on their public websites.
 Moreover, if a political committee sends more than 500 substantially similar emails, each message must include a disclaimer.
 11 CFR 110.11(a).
 For specific disclaimer requirements, see 11 CFR 110.11(b) and the Commission’s brochure "Special Notices on Political Ads and Solicitations."

 Political committees' paid advertisements on other persons' websites

 All political committee communications that are placed on another person’s website for a fee are considered "general public political advertising," and are thus "public communications" under the law.
 11 CFR 100.26.
 FEC rules on coordinated communications (11 CFR 109.21) and disclaimer requirements (11 CFR 110.11(a)) apply to paid web advertisements by a political committee.
 Note, however, that political committees do not need to display disclaimers on web-based text ads they place through an automated ad program if the full disclaimer instead appears on a "landing page" when a user clicks through the text ad.
 See AO 2010-19 (Google, Inc.).